romaneriksen/Master/Progress.md

 ## Week 41
 - Installed Revolve2 - a framework for simulating modular robots.
 - Get to know how Revolve2 works by playing with examples.
-- Reading the code to understand how to set up my own simulations.
+- Reading the code to understand how to set up simulations.

 ## Week 42
 - Set up a workspace environment on a remote computer for faster simulations.